SafariBookings® - Compare African Safari Tours List

 Best Time To Visit

-The best months for wildlife viewing are July to October, when the bush has dried out and animals gather at predictable water sources.
+The best months for wildlife viewing are from July to October, when the bush has dried out and animals gather at predictable water sources.
 At this time, the bush is also less thick, which makes animal spotting easier.
 Bear in mind, however, that October can be incredibly hot.
-Nature is at its most beautiful in the Wet season from November to April, but roads can become difficult to navigate and animals are dispersed.
+Nature is at its most beautiful in the Wet season (November to April), but roads can become difficult to navigate and animals are dispersed.

 Want To Visit Nkhotakota WR?